-Threats are - any statements, acts, or communication intended or apparently intended to intimidate or threaten a person, in circumstances where the person threatened believes, or has reasonable grounds to believe, the threat may be carried out.
+Threats - any statements, acts, or communication intended or apparently intended to intimidate or threaten a person, in circumstances where the person threatened believes, or has reasonable grounds to believe, the threat may be carried out.

-Workplace is - any place where land, premises, location or thing upon which an employees performs work or work-related duties or functions.
+Workplace - any land, premises, location or thing upon which an employee performs work or work-related duties or functions.
 Schools and school related activities, including but not limited to such as extra-curricular activities and excursions, comprise the workplace, as do Board offices and facilities.
 Conferences and training sessions fall within the direction of this policy.